 Creating a Different Mood in Your Home Through Lighting

 Have you ever been to a room and it just felt nice?
 You can’t explain what it is about the room, but there’s a pleasant atmosphere.
-It’s the same thing with your home—you want to create spaces that the people you live with and yourself enjoy.
+It’s the same thing with homes I’ve worked on—as a Brooklyn interior designer has made me want to create spaces that people can live in and enjoy.
 Part of creating a good feeling in your house is through lighting, and it could pose a challenge.
-There is however, one simple and easy rule of three: achieve the right atmosphere with a mix and match of floor and table lamps, as well as ceiling pendants, chandeliers and lights.
+There is, however, one simple and easy rule of three: achieve the right atmosphere with a mix and match of floor and table lamps, as well as ceiling pendants, chandeliers, and lights.

 Let’s start off with table lamps.
 Keep in mind that matching nightstands or tables require matching table lamps and shades.
 If you have different end tables of any kind, then the opposite rule applies: use light fixtures in contrasting materials.
 Consider contrasting ceramics and metal finishes, as well as tabletop and floor lamps throughout the room.
 Lampshades can be mixed as well.

-Speaking of lampshades, if the budget allows I like to use custom paper and bring it to my lamp and shade store.
+Here are now some steps from my own design process for lighting as a Brooklyn interior designer.
+When it comes to lampshades, if the budget allows, I like to use custom paper and bring it to my lamp and shade store.
 With a custom shade for the lamp, this can truly make a mood for the room.

 A stunning chandelier hanging over the dining room table, whether it be traditional, modern, mid-century modern, or whatever style fits your decorating needs, adds a wow factor.
 We have also used chandeliers in master bedrooms, and even smaller ones in kids’ bedrooms as well.
 We actually used one in my niece’s pink-painted bedroom, and it was the perfect fit!